enonic/lib-react4xp/README.md

 The `params` argument is an object that must include EITHER `component` or  `jsxPath`.
 All other parameters are optional:
   - `component` (object) XP component object (used to extrapolate a jsxPath - sufficient if JSX entry file is in the same folder and has the same name).
   - `jsxPath` (string) path to react component entry, see available paths in `build/main/resources/react4xp/entries.json` after building.
 Think of this as the name of the component path.
-  - `jsxFileName` (string) For using a JSX entry that's in a XP component folder but with a different file name than the XP component itself.
-No file extension.
-Untested: can probably also be used as a relative path to the XP component path?
   - `props` (object) React props to send in to the react component
   - `id` (string) Sets the target container HTML element ID.
 If this matches an ID in a `body` in params, the react component will be rendered there.
 If not, a container with this ID will be added.
 If `id` is missing, the `component` path is used, or a unique ID is generated if there's no component.
   - `uniqueId` (boolean or string) If set, ensures that the ID is unique.
 If the `id` param is set, a random integer will be postfixed to it.
 If `uniqueId` is a string, that will be the prefix before the random postfix.
 If the `id` param is used in addition to a `uniqueId` string, `uniqueId` takes presedence and overrides `id`.
   - `body` (string) Existing HTML body for adding the react component into.
 For example rendered from thymeleaf.
 If it already has a matching-ID target container, `body` passes through unchanged in client-side rendering, and has the react component added to the container in server-side rendering.
 Use this matching-ID option and set the `id` param to control where in the body the react component should be inserted.
 If there's no matching container, a matching <div> will be inserted at the end of the body, inside the root element of `body`.
 If `body` is missing, a pure-target-container body is generated and returned.
   - `pageContributions` (object) Pre-existing pageContributions.

-## Technical overview and advanced use

-### Build

-An important part of the the work happens at build time, mainly by [webpack](https://webpack.js.org/).
-It's automated and currently set up around a particular file and directory structure:

-Webpack detects JSX component entry files (see below) and **transpiles** them to es5 under `build/resources/main/react4xp` (and `react4xp/` in the deployed JAR).
-The same transpiled code is run by both the browser (client side rendering) or by Nashorn (server side rendering).

-Webpack uses [code splitting](https://webpack.js.org/guides/code-splitting/) and layers the transpiled output.
-  - **Entries**: minimal JS files that are one "app" each: a top-level React component.
-These are what will be fed into the React renderer, available to and runnable by the browser and importing other components.
-JSX files will be interpreted as React entries if the source files are found under the common XP structire (`src/main/resources/site`) or under a designated directory in React4xp itself (`src/main/react4xp/_components`).
-  - **Chunks**: second-level bundles/libraries of shared React (or other) components, importable by the entries.
-You can force shared code to be bundled into a chunk without changing the webpack.config files: simply put the shared code into `.es6` or `.jsx` files in subdirectories below `src/main/react4xp` and import it from your entries.
-The build does the rest.
-  - **Externals**: third-level and third-party libraries such as React itself, needed both at client and server side.
-At this level might also be a **vendors** chunk: the leftover, non-externals common deplendencies from `node_modules/`.
-Use the EXTERNALS object in `webpack.config.constants.json` to separate between externals and vendors chunks.

-This is done for performance by [client-side HTTP caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching): the chunks/externals/vendors bundle frequently used common dependencies into one, or a few, files that can be loaded client-side ideally just once, and be cached there for fast responsive pages (no need for PWA caching).
-Everything except the entries get a **content-dependent hash** added to the file name, so it only changes on actual updates to the dependencies.
-These hashes are exported by webpack to `chunks.*.json` files, which are used by XP to resolve the dependency file names.
-There's also a built `entries.json` file, which both allows developers to look up available entries, and lets the library exclude the entries from the hashed-name handling.

-Because the layers are differently used and have different needs for chunking and hashing strategies, there are 4 webpack steps, each triggered by separate gradle tasks and each with their own `webpack.config.*.js`.
-In addition to entries, chunks and externals, there's the React4xp frontend-only Core and the backend-only Nashorn polyfills.

-### Entries and Core

-React component entries can be used by XP by referring to their entry paths (`jsxPath`, unless the XP component is used as a shortcut like in the example).
-This path is both part of the URL for the component file, and the reference to the component in the client-side script.
-The global client-side `React4xp` object has some basic `Reac4xp.Core` code that wraps the React renderer, as well as entry path attributes that expose the react components.
-Reac4xp.Core is built from `src/main/react4xp/clientsideRendering.es6`.

-For example, in the hello-world example above, the entry path of `example.jsx` is `"site/parts/example/example"`, so it could also have been rendered with `React4xp.render(request, "site/parts/example/example"):`.
-Either way, the browser downloads ...`_/service/com.enonic.starter.react/react4xp/site/parts/example/example.js` and calls `React4xp.Core.render` with `React4xp['site/parts/example/example'].default`.

 ### The library: `lib/enonic/react4xp/index.es6`